Walter Johnson

 Generally regarded as one of the greatest pitchers in baseball history, Johnson established several records, some of which remain unbroken.
 He remains by far the all-time career leader in shutouts with 110, second in wins with 417, and fourth in complete games with 531.
-He held the career record in strikeouts from 1919, passing Christy Mathewson’s mark of 2,507, to 1983, when three players (Steve Carlton, Nolan Ryan and Gaylord Perry) passed his career total of 3,508.
-On July 22, 1923, Johnson became the only pitcher to record 3,000 strikeouts, and remained as such until Bob Gibson matched the feat on July 17, 1974.
+He held the career record in strikeouts from 1919, passing Christy Mathewson’s mark of 2,507, until 1983, when three players (Steve Carlton, Nolan Ryan and Gaylord Perry) passed his career total of 3,508.
+On July 22, 1923, Johnson became the first pitcher to record 3,000 strikeouts.
+He remained the only player to do so until Bob Gibson matched the feat on July 17, 1974.
 Of the club's 20 members, he pitched the most innings and has the lowest strikeouts per nine innings pitched (5.34 K/9).
 Johnson led the league in strikeouts for 12 total seasons, 8 of which were consecutive, both all-time records.
 He is the only pitcher in Major League history to record more than 400 wins and strike out more than 3,500 batters.